 Update January 24th:

 Since the time of writing, a firmware update has been released that addresses the main flaw originally present on this mouse, which is the poor malfunction speed at higher CPI steps.
-It is strongly recommended to apply this firmware update.
+Applying this firmware update is strongly recommended.
 All assertions related to performance made in this review are based on this firmware.

 |Sharkoon Light² 100|